 Grapes are usually used to make wine, but Perrier-Jouët has given them a new and rather innovative use.
 The champagne house has joined forces with San Francisco-based architect Andrew Kudless to create an ice bucket made up of made from ground Chardonnay skins.
 The 3D printed ice bucket is a limited edition product and is one of four items created for Design Miami 2016.

 The exterior of the bucket references the wrinkled skin of a raisin and the ice bucket reproduces the texture of a grape as it dries.
-The organic ice bucket has been christened Marc Metamorphosis.
+The organic ice bucket has been christened by Marc Metamorphosis.

-Other products in the collection are an internally lit table, oak benches and an installation.
+Other products in the collection are an internally lit table, oak benches, and an installation.

 The benches interlock together and feature robotically-milled oak tops.

 The glowing white table has been 3-D printed from bio-plastic.